curioustorvald/Ba-AA/README.md

 The object must be initialised with ```setProp()``` function before use, and ```precalcFont()``` must be called before you can actually play with ```toAscii()```.

 The library supports Gamma Correction, but not the inverted mode (white background, black text)

+In default setting, the library returns approximated solution (good enough answer, not exact).
+You can force it to return exact solution by ```bNoApproximate=true``` in config.

 ## Trivia ##